After you enable security audit, you need to set specific audit rules to audit user operations.

 Applicability

-Set a log strategy
+Set the log strategy

 obclient [test]> ALTER SYSTEM SET audit_log_strategy='ASYNCHRONOUS';

-Set a log format
+Set the log format

 obclient [test]> ALTER SYSTEM SET audit_log_format='CSV';

-ALL: Records all query SQL statements.
+ALL: records all Query SQL statements.

-NONE: Does not record query SQL statements.
+NONE: does not record Query SQL statements.

 obclient [test]> ALTER SYSTEM SET audit_log_query_sql='NONE';